megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 22. Consider postponing design decisions when the information available to you today does not point clearly to a good design.
 Also, when the cost of not doing it now does not considerably make tomorrow's change more expensive.
 23. On the other hand, consider that a class that's left in a "bad state", may be reused by others.
 Making their code depend on badly designed code.
 The application will suffer as a result.
 24. The structure of a class is supposed to reveal your design's intention to other developers.
 When it doesn't, when it is not "Exemplary", then future maintenance costs increase.
 25. The tension between "improve it now" and "improve it later" is always present.
-Our jobs as designers is to strike a good balance "between the needs of the present and the possibilities of the future" so that the costs of change are kept low.
+Our job as designers is to strike a good balance "between the needs of the present and the possibilities of the future" so that the costs of change are kept low.

 ## Techniques for writing code that's easy to change

 26. **Depend on behavior, not data: Hide instance variables**.
 Instead of accessing instance variables directly, use accessor methods.
 Even from within the class that owns them.
 "Always send messages to access data".
 27. That way you consolidate the knowledge of what the data represents in a single place.
 Single Responsibility Principle in action.
 Changing it becomes easy as a result because instead of changing references to a variable in potentially multiple places; you only need to change the definition of a method, in a single location.
 28. **Depend on behavior, not data: Hide data structures**: When code depends on or receives as input a complex data structure like a big array or hash; encapsulate the data structure in a class with clear interface, instead of accessing and manipulating the structure directly.
-29. Directly manipulating complex data structures is a style of coding tends to propagate.
+29. Directly manipulating complex data structures is a style of coding that tends to propagate.
 If the incoming data structure changes, even slightly, then a lot of your code needs to also change because it depends on its very particular structure.
 30. Handling complex raw data structures through classes and messages with clear intention revealing names, demystifies the structure and gives it meaning within the context of the application domain.

 > For example, instead of this: